Years ago, I remember – vaguely – someone explaining mindful eating to me.

 Also, please know that in the beginning, the practice of listening for your hunger and fullness signals may seem overwhelming, but that’s just because it’s the beginning and something new.
 With time and practice, it’ll become intuitive.

 Tune-in to your foods’ textures, eat without distraction, take pauses and check-in on how full you are and honor when you are.

 Within a few weeks or so (remember, every body is different) – you’ll start to get hunger cues – which is awesome.
 It means your body is communicating with your brain and your metabolism is being stoked.

 In sum: no hunger cues?
 Get your body on a schedule so you have some structure (and don’t feel so lost).
 This will help you start listening to your body so you can start honoring your hunger, fullness, cravings and what sounds satisfying.

 Start thinking of your hunger on a scale.

 If we let ourselves get to a 0 – totally empty – it’s our body’s physiological reaction to freak out and want to eat and eat and eat because we have no more gas in our tank.
 We want to avoid this, as you’d imagine.

 So know that this kind of hunger is a good thing.
 So often we’re feed a low-level message that hunger is bad.
-Try to avoid it, and eat as little as possible….
+That we should try to avoid it, and eat as little as possible….
 Total BS.
 You know where that gets you? ….
 Face first polishing off a bag of Doritos or Ben and Jerry’s.
 Appreciate your hunger.
 Honor it.
-And fuel your body with healthy stuff.
+And fuel your body.
 Yes, it can be that simple.
 It really can.

 So before you eat, take 5 seconds to check-in with yourself and ask, “How hungry am I?”
 Then, rank it on the hunger scale.
 Get aware.